Fa20 - FDTNS OF PREDICTIVE MACHN LRNG (51426)

 10. Variational Inference: State Space Representations [Slides] Inference and Generative Model Training [slides] KL, JS, Wasserstein, Bregman Divergences [notes] |

-[KW] Chap 3, 4 See Refs in Notes |
+[KW] Links to an external site.
+Chap 3, 4 See Refs in Notes |

 [A2] due day [A3] out on Oct.
 2 |